mjeeloo/developing-dashboard/README.md

 ### Custom field requirements

-The dashboard relies on a ClickUp **custom field** named `Tags` to categorize tasks for the Support table and the key indicators.
+The dashboard relies on a ClickUp **custom field** that stores task labels to categorize work for the Support table and the key indicators.
 Configure this field as a Labels/Multi-select field and apply the values `Support`, `Vulnerability`, and `Downtime` (along with any others you wish to surface).
-The native ClickUp tag system is ignored—only the selections in the `Tags` custom field will appear in the dashboard.
+The native ClickUp tag system is ignored—only the selections in this custom field will appear in the dashboard.

+By default the dashboard looks for a field whose name reduces to `Tags`, even if the actual label contains emoji or additional characters (for example, `🏷️ Tags`).
+If your workspace has multiple label fields, specify `VITE_CLICKUP_TAGS_FIELD_ID` in your environment configuration so the app always uses the correct one.

 ## Dependencies